 Coverage is skewed more towards iOS apps and software, but Mac users are catered for as well.
 You’ll also find news about freebies and deals, rumor roundups, and coverage of related accessories and gadgets.

 Just like Apple Support Communities, Stack Exchange is a platform for asking questions and sharing answers.
 The service began life as Stack Overflow, a question and answer website for common programming queries.
 It has since expanded to cover a broad range of topics.

 Due to the nature of the community, Stack Exchange is a good place to ask technical questions.

-Despite the somewhat outdated name (OS X was dropped in favor of macOS as of Sierra’s release), OSXDaily still produces relevant content for both Mac and iOS users.
-There’s a specific focus on usable tips, quick fixes, and feature overviews which makes this a great place to learn something new.
+Despite the outdated name (OSX has been dropped in favor of macOS), OSXDaily still produces relevant content for both Mac and iOS users.
+There’s a specific focus on practical tips, quick fixes, and feature overviews, which makes this a great place to learn something new.

 AppShopper is the best place to find app deals on both the iOS App Store and Mac App Store.
-The website allows you to filter by a range of criteria, so you can find all the deals relevant to you.
-You can also choose whether to view all relevant apps, or just filter by popularity to quickly find the best.
+The website allows you to filter by a range of criteria so that you can find all the deals relevant to you.
+You can also choose whether to view all relevant apps or just filter by popularity to quickly find the best.